Hyperproof/hypersync-sdk/doc/hyperproof-cli.md

 ### Installation Verification

-Once the installation is complete the installation by running the following command:
+Once the installation is complete, confirm the installation by running the following command:

 ```
 hp --version